xlink-network/xlink-docs/README.md

 Validators are responsible for producing cryptographic proofs, which must be verified by the Endpoints before transferring the destination assets to an address.

-Bitcoin Oracle runs the validator network for and secures the Bitcoin Bridge.
+[Bitcoin Oracle](https://docs.alexgo.io/bitcoin-oracle/what-is-the-bitcoin-oracle) runs the validator network for XLink.

 Validators are important because this set-up minimises the risk of a malicious actor taking over the system (for example, a relayer).

+## Verifiers

+Verifiers provide an additional level of protection by verifying those asset transfers requested by Relayers are good and not tempered.
+Verifiers thus complement the Endpoints verification by incorporating additional off-chain information which may not be available to the Endpoints.

+[Bitcoin Orable](https://docs.alexgo.io/bitcoin-oracle/what-is-the-bitcoin-oracle) runs the verifier network for XLink.

 ## Relayers